-Each year, the student body votes for a teacher they feel reflects the unique vision and character of the school by modeling for them the grad at grad traits of openness to growth, intellectual competence, faith, care and love for students, and a commitment to justice.
+Each year, the McQuaid student body votes for “Teacher of the Year,” recognizing a teacher they feel reflects the unique vision and character of the school by modeling for them the characteristics set forth in the profile of a McQuaid Jesuit graduate at graduation; openness to growth, intellectual competence, faith, care and love for students, and a commitment to justice.
 This year's recipient, Andrew Boone, spent 19 years teaching, leading, directing, and inspiring hundreds of young men.

-An English teacher, Mr. Boone showed his students how to build a love for writing and an appreciation for literature all while captivating them each day by his command of the classroom and ability to bring life and energy to the subject.
+An English teacher, Mr. Boone showed his students how to build a love for writing and an appreciation for literature, all while captivating them each day by his command of the classroom and his unique ability to bring life and energy to the subject.
 Many students have said without hesitation that Mr. Boone was the best English teacher they had at McQuaid and even in college.

-When not teaching English, he was always involved with the student productions, directing or overseeing countless shows throught the years.
-The complete "man for others," Mr. Boone led countless Emmaus and Kairos retreats during his 19 years, guiding students as they took part in some of the most meaningful high school days.
+When not teaching English, he was always involved with the student theatrical productions, directing or overseeing countless shows throughout the years.
+The complete "Man for Others," Mr. Boone led countless Emmaus and Kairos retreats during his 19 years, guiding students as they took part in some of their most meaningful high school days.

-The 2016-17 academic year was the last for Mr. Boone as he retired to South Carolina following graduation.
-Along with the teacher-of-the-year recognition, he was named an honoray member of McQuaid Jesuit's Class of 2017 at commencement in June.
-A fitting tribute to a certain McQuaid legend.
+The 2016-17 academic year was the last for Mr. Boone, as he retired to South Carolina following graduation.
+Along with the “Teacher of the Year” recognition, he was named an honorary member of McQuaid Jesuit's Class of 2017 at Commencement in June--a fitting tribute to a deserving and much beloved?
+McQuaid legend.

 As the mother of Catholic school children, Connie DiFelice, P ’19 was accustomed to being a room mom, helping with lunch duty and setting up student/teacher lunches.
 In 2014, when her son, Frankie, started in seventh grade at McQuaid, she wasn’t presented with the same opportunities.
 So, she set out to create a way for McQuaid moms to socialize with one another.